CoderDennis/decorum/NOTES.md

 - [ ] Should generators be a behavior?
 The generate function is a good use case for a callback.
 Does that effect the Enumerable implementation?

-### How do we make generators composible?
+## How do we make generators composible?

 Users should be able to create new generators based on the library generators.

 Using functions such as `map/2` and `and_then/2`, new generators can be easily based on existing generators.
 `map/2` is for a simple function over generated values while `and_then/2` is for running a generator based on a generated value.

-### What happens when a property uses more than one generator?
+## What happens when a property uses more than one generator?

 Use the `zip/1` function for properties that use more than one generator.

+StreamData uses clauses with the `check all` macro.
+These are similar to `with` clauses and alloww each clause to depend on previous generated values.
+I'm not sure how that would work with the need to keep track of the updated `PRNG` struct.

-### How long of lists should the list generator produce?
+## How long of lists should the list generator produce?

 **StreamData gives lists up to generation size.**
 PropEr also uses an internal increasing size parameter.
 The sized function in PropCheck is used to get the current size parameter.
 In StreamData sized is a macro and the scale function is used to add a multiple of the size.